dakingffo/Coflux/docs/ARCHITECTURE.en.md

 All `task`/`fork`s are constructed onto the space provided by the `std::pmr::memory_resource*`, which opens up possibilities for more advanced memory control.

-## Static Ditches
+## Static Channels

-"Structured Concurrency" and "Task as Context" together derive the Coflux design philosophy: "**Static Ditches**."
+"Structured Concurrency" and "Task as Context" together derive the Coflux design philosophy: "**Static Channels**."
 Coflux aims to describe a static ownership system at compile time, so that once execution begins, everything happens orderly and immediately.
 This is why:

 1. Executor and scheduler are expressed as template parameters.
 2. All work is hot-started (`std::suspend_never`).